-- If you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to a member of the school's leadership team or wellbeing team - If the nominated staff is unavailable, another member of the relevant school's leadership or wellbeing team will take on this role

-If the concerns relate to the conduct of the relevant school's leadership or wellbeing team, notify either the principal or the North Eastern Victoria regional office where the person nominated above is the principal who must then take on responsibility for ensuring our school follows these procedures.
+- If you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to Principal or Assistant Principal. - If the concerns relates to the conduct of the Principal or Assistant Principal, notify the either the Principal or the North Eastern Victoria regional office where the person nominated above is the Principal who must then take on responsibility for ensuring our school follows these procedures.